truher/frc-test/cv1/radiometry.md

 We should pick a wavelength with these characteristics:

 1. low ambient intensity, to maximize contrast
-2. high emission efficiency, so that the emitter can be bright without getting hot
+2. high emission efficiency, so that the emitter can be bright without getting hot or requiring too many parts
 3. high filter selectivity, to minimize off-spectrum input
 4. high camera sensitivity, to minimize noise
 5. no possibility of injury to skin or eyes